WXY-Belief/IRIS_V2/README.md

 - **For Windows**
     if you encounter an issue with "pyvips" not importing.Please download the "vips"  package from https://github.com/libvips/libvips/releases and add the installation path into **environment variables**.
 - **For Linux**
-    To install "pyvips" using conda and then adding the installation path into **environment variables**.You can find detailed installation instructions at https://anaconda.org/conda-forge/pyvips.
+    To install "pyvips" using conda.You can find detailed installation instructions at https://anaconda.org/conda-forge/pyvips.